mahaloz/ctf-wiki-en/docs/introduction/mode.md

-One of the two questions required by the traditional BELLUMINAR system must be on the Linux platform, and the other is the Challenge on non-Linux platforms.
-There are no restrictions on the types of the two Challenges.
-Therefore, the team can show their skill level.
+Traditional Belluminar systems require each team to make two challenges.
+One of the challenges must be in Linux, while the other has no  platform or challenge type restriction.
+Therefore, the team can show their skill and creativity.

-In order to make the types of competitions more balanced, there are also ways to draw their own questions by means of lottery.
-This requires a more comprehensive level of competence, so in order to avoid balance, the two Challenges will be counted into different scores ( For example, ask for one of the Challenge scores.
+In order to make the types of challenges more balanced, teams have to draw for their challenge type.
+This requires the team's skill level to be more comprehensive.
+In order to maintain balance, the two challenges might have different scores (For example, one might need to be the score of 200, while the other be the score of 100).
-200, and another score is 100).

 ### Submitting a deployment

-Before the deadline for submission of the title, each team needs to submit a complete document and a problem-solving Writeup, which requires detailed description of the topic score, the title, the person in charge of the problem, the list of knowledge points and the source code of the topic.
-And solve the problem Writeup
-In the middle, you need to include the operating environment, complete problem solving process, and problem solving code.
+Before submitting the challenges, teams must submit a full document and a solve writeup for the challenges.
+The document must include the challenge name and score, challenge description, challenge creator, knowledge needed, and the source code of the challenge.
+However, the solve write-up only needs to include the operating environment, the full solving process, and the solve script/code.

 After the topic is submitted, the organizer will test the title and the problem solving code.
 If there is a problem during the period, the responsible person of the question needs to cooperate to solve the problem.
 Finally deployed to the competition platform.

-### 解题竞技
+### During the Completion

-After entering the competition, each team can see all the other team&#39;s questions and challenge, but can not answer the questions of the team, do not set the First Blood reward, according to the problem points.
-Problem solving points account for 60% of the total score.
+After entering the competition, each team can request to solve the other team’s challenge.
+If they can’t solve the challenge, they will not get the First Blood reward.
+The ranking is based on the accumulated points earned on solved challenges; points earned from challenges account for 60% of the overall points.

 ### Share Discussion